-What our D-Community doesn’t have compared to others is training of grassroots advocates, Bennet noted.
+What our D-Community does not have compared to other disease states is formal training of grassroots advocates, Bennet notes.
 Some of the rare disease states have organized processes to help individuals get involved, bringing people up to speed to have one clear message, and teaching advocates how to get behind it.
-Our lack of that may be a result of less unity in our large and diverse community.
+Our lack of that unity may be a result of our large and diverse community.

-“In our community, there’s a joke slide about two ninjas parachuting out of a plane and trying to cut each other’s parachute cord.
-We do that between different types (of diabetes) and everyone arguing about what our priorities in advocacy should be… we’re all kind of slapping each other in the face; instead of a calm, 'let’s go get this done' approach, there’s a diversity of goals and that’s a two-edged sword.”
+“There’s a joke about two ninjas parachuting out of a plane and trying to cut each other’s parachute cord.
+We do that between different types (of diabetes) in our community, with everyone arguing about what our priorities in advocacy should be… We’re all kind of slapping each other in the face, instead of taking a calm, 'let’s go get this done' approach," he says.
+"There’s a diversity of goals and that’s a two-edged sword.”

 Who 'Owns' Patient Engagement?

-While all of this FDA change has been happening, it's been interesting to watch some of the online chatter questioning these "patient engagement" efforts -- not just by the FDA and government folk, but also advocacy organizations, industry, and healthcare providers.
+While all of this FDA change has been happening, it's been interesting to watch some of the online chatter questioning these "patient engagement" efforts -- not just by the FDA and government folk, but also by national non-profits, industry, and healthcare providers.